fidelity/kraan/docs/dev-guide.md

     USAGE: run-controller.sh [--log-level N] [--debug]
     Run the Kraan Addon Manager on local machine
     options:
-    '--log-level' N, where N is 1 for debug message or 2 for trace level debugging '--debug' for verbose output
+    '--log-level' N, where N is 1 for debug messages and 2 or higher for trace level debugging '--debug' for verbose output
     This script will create a temporary directory and copy the addons.yaml and addons-source.yam files from testdata/addons to the temporary directory.
 It will then set the environmental variable DATA_PATH to the temporary directory.
 This will cause the